-- 1. Unless exigent circumstances exist, UNKPD Chief or designee will draft an email containing the proposed Timely Warning and forward it to UNK Communications and Community Relations for review and distribution. - 2.
+- 1. Unless exigent circumstances exist, UNKPD Chief, supervisor or their designee will draft an email containing the proposed Timely Warning and forward it to UNK Communications and Marketing for review and distribution. - 2.
 If other departments are available at the time of the incident UNKPD may request assistance in sending the message.
-Other departments who have access and the ability to send the Timely Warnings are: - a) Communications and Community Relations - b) Emergency Planning and Management - c) Risk Management - 3.
-If exigent circumstances exist, the notification will be sent by UNKPD without consultation or the review process.
+Other departments who have access and the ability to send the Timely Warnings are: - a) Communications and Marketing - b) Emergency Planning and Management - 3.
+If exigent circumstances exist, the notification will be sent by the UNKPD without consultation or the review process.